Chelev: Abdominal fats

 The sheet of fat which is covering the interior of the abdominopelvic cavity is real chelev, except at some regions where it is covered with muscle, not with skin or tendon.
 However even where it is covered with meat, there is some fat which is still forbidden, since it could occasionally get uncovered while the animal walks.
 Therefore, one must be well trained in order to identify kosher fat.

 Digestive system fats

 There are many fats around the digestive organs such as the stomach and intestines, and one must be highly educated and trained in order to identify them.

 Tail fat

 The tail fat of the fat-tailed sheep, called alyah in Hebrew, is a large fatty membrane located on the hindquarters of certain breeds of sheep.
-The Torah uses the term chelev of this fat, but only in the sense of "the good part"; its consumption is permitted.
+The Torah uses the term chelev for this fat, but only in the sense of "the good part"; its consumption is permitted.
 The Karaites, however, understand this fat to literally be forbidden chelev, and thus do not allow eating the tail fat.
 Rabbi Judah HaLevi, in his 12th century work The Kuzari, questioned the practicality of the Karaite position: "Where exactly does [the prohibited fat] end?
 Some might prohibit only the tip of the sheep tail, while others the entire hind part."